• Skip to primary navigation

 Gastronotherapy » Recipes » Appetizers

-Roasted Radish and Herbed Ricotta Toasts
+Roasted Radish Toast with Herbed Ricotta

-Published: Apr 12, 2021 · Modified: Mar 8, 2022 by MaryAnne · 21 Comments
+Modified: Jul 3, 2023 · Published: Apr 12, 2021 · by MaryAnne · 25 Comments

 Jump to Recipe Print Recipe

-The sourdough toast is crunchy and nutty, the herbed ricotta spread adds a delicious sweet-salty creaminess, and the roasted radishes tie it all together with the mellowed peppery notes.
+The sourdough toast is crunchy and nutty, the garlic-and-chive herbed ricotta spread adds a delicious sweet-salty creaminess, and the roasted radishes tie it all together with the mellowed peppery notes.

 Jump to:

-• Why This Recipe Works
+• ⭐️ Why This Recipe Is The Best

-• Why Roast Radishes?
+• 💬 Why Roast Radishes?

-• Expert Tips
+• 👩🏼🍳 Expert Tips

-• Frequently Asked Questions
+• 💬 Frequently Asked Questions

-• Roasted Radish and Herbed Ricotta Toasts Recipe
+• Roasted Radish Toast Recipe

-Why This Recipe Works
+⭐️ Why This Recipe Is The Best

 • Creamy, crunchy, savory, peppery, and slightly sweet

-Why Roast Radishes?
+💬 Why Roast Radishes?

 Because the radish is a "spicy" vegetable that packs a punch when eaten raw, roasting mellows the flavor.
-Radishes still retain their slightly peppery notes, and although they become tender in the oven radishes remain fairly crisp.
+Radishes still retain their slightly peppery notes, and although they become tender in the oven, radishes remain fairly crisp.

 Roasting radishes, like all vegetables, caramelizes the sugars and creates a richer, earthier, and sweeter flavor.
 It also brings out the creaminess of radishes, which might sound strange, but they are related to turnips, which have a similar creamy quality.
-In essence, why would you not roast radishes??

 Preheat oven to 425 degrees F. Trim both ends of radishes and rinse well.
 In a mixing bowl, toss radishes with a splash of olive oil and a pinch of salt and pepper.